 Using other operators (> (greater than) = (equal to) along with AND Function

-In the case of other candidates, SUMITH, it returns the value FALSE.
+In the case of other candidates, SUMITH returns the value FALSE.

-Using AND with “IF” Function with other operators
+Using AND with the “IF” Function with other operators

-Suppose, you have a table with the various subject score, need to find out the results of exam whether they have passed the exam or not
+Suppose you have a table with the various subject scores; you need to find out the exam results and whether they have passed the exam.

 The first score, stored in column B with the first subject, must be equal to or greater than 40.
-The second score, listed in column C with the second subject, must be equal to or greater than 40.
-Similarly, the third & fourth score, with third & fourth subject stored in column D & E, must be equal to or greater than 40.
-If all the above four conditions are met, a student passes the exam.
+The second score, listed in column C with the second subject, must be similar to or greater than 40.
+Similarly, the third & fourth scores, with the third & fourth subjects stored in columns D & E, must be equal to or greater than 40.
+For a student to pass the exam, all four conditions must be met.

-The easiest way to make a proper IF/AND formula is to initially write down the condition first, and later add it in the logical test argument of your IF function:
+The easiest way to make a proper IF/AND formula is to initially write down the condition first and later add it to the logical test argument of your IF function:

 Using AND function with “OR” FUNCTION

-Using IF and AND together is actually quite simple, In the below-mentioned example, irrespective of brand, in the table array, need to find out the sales of red color shoes which are more than 50 numbers by using AND function with “OR” function.
+Using IF and AND together is quite simple; in the below-mentioned example, irrespective of brand, in the table array, we need to find out the sales of red color shoes which are more than 50 numbers by using AND with the “OR” function.

-The first column contains a number of shoes sold, the second column contains brand of shoes, the third column contains color of shoes, Here the condition is data in the I column should be equal to or more than 50 & simultaneously the color of the shoes should be red.
-If both the above conditions are met, it returns the value “TRUE” otherwise “FALSE”
+The first column contains the number of shoes sold; the second column contains the brand of shoes, and the third column contains the color of the shoes; here, the condition is data in the I column should be equal to, or more than 50 & simultaneously, the color of the shoes should be red.

-This has been a guide to AND Function in Excel.
-Here we discuss the AND Formula in Excel and how to use AND in Excel along with practical examples and downloadable excel templates.
+This is a guide to AND Function in Excel.
+Here we discuss the AND Formula in Excel and how to use AND in Excel as practical examples and downloadable Excel templates.
 You can also go through our other suggested articles –